-Trackers commonly include tracking information in ``decorated'' request URLs (aka link decoration) that cannot be trivially sanitized.
-Existing privacy-enhancing tools outright block network requests to known tracking endpoints using filter lists.
-However, trackers can include both tracking (e.g., user/device identifiers) and functional (e.g., CSRF tokens, identifying news/product subpages) information in URLs rendering existing request blocking countermeasures ineffective -- they risk breaking legitimate functionality as collateral damage if they block the request and risk allowing privacy-invasive tracking if they do not.
+Our key insight is that trackers need to share information (e.g., user/device identifiers) from the client to the server side regardless of what type of tracking is employed.
+Therefore, we contend that a promising orthogonal approach to anti-tracking is to detect and block the sharing of tracking information in network requests.
+Trackers commonly include tracking information in ``decorated'' network request URLs (aka link decoration).
+Existing privacy-enhancing tools outright block network requests to endpoints using filter lists of known tracking services.
+However, a decorated link can include both tracking (e.g., user/device identifiers) and functional (e.g., CSRF tokens, identifying news/product subpages) information, which renders existing request blocking countermeasures ineffective -- they risk breaking legitimate functionality as collateral damage if they block the request and risk allowing privacy-invasive tracking if they do not.
 This is fundamentally a granularity issue.
 To the best of our knowledge, there is an unmet need for a fine-grained approach that can precisely remove tracking information in decorated links.

-To precisely sanitize link decoration, privacy-focused browsers and browser extensions such as Safari, Firefox, Brave, uBlock Origin, and AdGuard employ a manually curated list of query parameters that are known to be abused for tracking~\cite{privacytests,firefoxlistqueryparameters,brave2023filter,adguard-url-tracking-filter,ublockoriginlistqueryparameters}, similar to the request blocking filter lists such as EasyList and EasyPrivacy \cite{easylist,easyprivacy}.
+To sanitize link decoration (i.e., precisely removing just the tracking information from a request URL), privacy-focused browsers and browser extensions such as Safari, Firefox, Brave, uBlock Origin, and AdGuard employ a manually-curated list of query parameters that are known to be abused for tracking~\cite{privacytests,firefoxlistqueryparameters,brave2023filter,adguard-url-tracking-filter,ublockoriginlistqueryparameters}, similar to the request-blocking filter lists such as EasyList and EasyPrivacy \cite{easylist,easyprivacy}.
 While the manual approach might work for a small number of tracking query parameters, it cannot keep pace with the increasing adoption of query parameters by trackers \cite{randall2022measuring}, a problem that has also severely impacted filter lists~\cite{Alrizah19errorsfilterlists, Snyder20WhoFilterstheFiltersSigmetrics,Iqbal17AntiABIMC}.
 Thus, it is not surprising that the filter lists to sanitize link decoration conservatively target only 10-100s of query parameters.